- Scientific name: Alopias vulpinus

 There are a number of myths associated with the thresher shark.
 Although (as discussed above) it does use its tail to strike and stun prey many inaccurate reports and myths have developed over the years which have greatly exaggerated the destructive power of thresher shark’s tail.
 A thresher shark will thrash its tail around to defend itself when caught and brought onto a boat, and divers have been injured by thresher shark’s tails.
 However, a thresher shark is not capable of decapitating a human being with its tail nor is it capable of breaking people’s backs.
 Another widely believed myth from the 1800s was that thresher sharks worked together with swordfish to attack and kill large whales.
 It was believed that thresher sharks would herd the whales into a group and then slit open the bellies of the whales with their tails.
 While this was going on the swordfish would attack the whales and stab them with their swords.
 It is unknown how this belief originates and there is no evidence to suggest that this – or anything like it – ever took place.

 The ancient Greek philosopher Aristotle believed that the thresher shark was extremely intelligent and could outwit fishermen and avoid nets and traps.
-This led to him naming the thresher shark the alopex which means fox (due to the fact the shark was clever like a fox).
+This led to him naming the thresher shark the Alopex which means fox (due to the fact the shark was supposedly as clever as a fox).
 This explains the thresher shark’s alternative name of fox shark, and its official scientific name of Alopias vulpinus is based on the Latin word for fox.
-Again, there is no scientific evidence to back up this belief about the high intelligence of the thresher shark and they do not seem to be any more intelligent than any other shark species.
+There is no scientific evidence to back up this belief about the high intelligence of the thresher shark and they do not seem to be any more intelligent than any other shark species.